Awa III

-Mar Awa III (born David Royel; 4 July 1975) is an Assyrian-American prelate who serves as the 122nd Catholicos-Patriarch of the Assyrian Church of the East.
+Mar Awa III (born David Royel; 4 July 1975) is an Assyrian-American prelate currently serving as Catholicos-Patriarch of the Assyrian Church of the East, headquartered in Erbil.
 He previously served as the secretary of the Holy Synod, is one of five trustees of the Assyrian Church of the East Relief Organization (ACERO), and is president of both the Commission on Inter-Church Relations and Educational Development (CIRED) and of the National Executive Committee (NEC) of the Assyrian Church of the East Youth Association (ACEYA) of the United States of America.

 Early life

 David Royel was born on 4 July 1975 in Chicago, Illinois, to Koresh and Flourence Royel.
 He is a first-generation Assyrian American.
 His involvement in the Assyrian Church of the East began at a very young age.
 At 16, he was ordained as a subdeacon, and the following year became a deacon.
 He was ordained by Mar Dinkha IV.
 Both ordinations took place at Mar Gewargis Cathedral (St. George Cathedral) in Chicago.